Skip to main content

 Saints celebrated on the 1st of July

-ST SHENOUTE, ABBOT
+SAINT SHENOUTE, ABBOT

 On July 1, one of the saints remembered by the wider Christian Church is Saint Shenoute.
 He was born around the year 340 in Shenalolet in Egypt.
 St Shenoute became a monk at the Dair-al-Abiad monastery near Stripe.
-In 385, after the death of the abbot, St Shenoute was chosen as the new abbot.
+In 385, after the death of the abbot, Saint Shenoute was chosen as the new abbot.

 HE RULED THE MONASTERY IN A VERY STRICT WAY

 He ruled the monastery in a very strict way.
 A new innovation he brought in was the requirement for every monk and nun to sign an oath to adhere to a strict pattern of life that led to holiness.
 Any violation to the rule was severely punished.
-As well as running a strict rule of life in the monastery, St Shenoute saw to it that outside the monastery any vestiges of paganism or heresy were eliminated.
+As well as running a strict rule of life in the monastery, Saint Shenoute saw to it that outside the monastery any vestiges of paganism or heresy were eliminated.

-Despite this harshness, or because of it, over 2,200 monks and 1,800 nuns joined the religious communities of St Shenoute.
+Despite this harshness, or because of it, over 2,200 monks and 1,800 nuns joined the religious communities of Saint Shenoute.
 He became the head of all the other monastic abbots in the area and became known as one of the outstanding figures of monasticism in Egypt at that time.

 THE PRISONERS WENT AWAY GLORIFYING GOD

 Although very strong in certain matters, St Shenoute had a compassionate streak as well.
 When prisoners and property were taken in a local war, the King promised St Shenoute some property.
-However, St Shenoute asked instead for the prisoners, whom he released.
+However, Saint Shenoute asked instead for the prisoners, whom he released.
 He provided them with some money to enable them to return to their loved ones.
-We are told these prisoners went away glorifying God and his saint, St Shenoute.
+We are told these prisoners went away glorifying God and his saint, Saint Shenoute.

 SANCTITY IS POSSIBLE FOR THOSE OF US WITH FLAWS

-(Spiritual Thought from Father Chris/June 2015)
+Source: Spiritual Thought from Father Chris/June 2015

 Comments